From angel hair to ziti, we’re covering the most popular types of pasta from A to Z in this helpful guide to pasta varieties!

 Pastina translates to “little pasta” as it is likely the smallest pasta made.
 In Italy pastina refers to the smallest of pastas, but in the US it refers to a single variety – Stellina.
 In Italy it is mostly used in soups, baby food, or as a rice substitute.

 Penna is the Latin term for “quill” which is appropriate to penne pasta whose ends are cut at an angle resembling a fountain pen.
 Penne is the ubiquitous tube-shaped pasta with ridges that is used in so much American cooking.
 Unlike so many pastas, penne pasta is a relative newcomer to Italian cuisine having been invented in Genoa in 1865.
-Penne’s hollow shape and ridges hold thick sauces well, so despite its larger size it goes well in recipes like this Truffle Macaroni and Cheese or Baked Ziti!
+Penne’s hollow shape and ridges hold thick sauces well, so despite its larger size it goes well in recipes like this Truffle Macaroni and Cheese, Baked Ziti, or One Pot Pasta!

 Pici comes from the Tuscany region of Italy where it was traditionally a pasta made from only flour and water.
 Eggs were or weren’t added based on the taste and budget of the family making it.
 It is a thick hand-rolled and cut pasta.
 Pici is believed to be of Ancient Etruscan origin.
 These were the people of Southern Italy before the Romans moved in.
 That makes pici about 2,400 years old.
 While pici is traditionally handmade at home, you can buy Handmade Pici on Amazon from two different manufacturers.